Ammi (Queen Anne’s Lace) Growing Guide

 Poor Growth

 Poor growth can result from overcrowding, nutrient deficiency, or heat stress.
-Thin seedlings and space plants adequately to ensure good air circulation and reduce competition for resources.
+Immediately, you need to thin seedlings and space plants to reduce competition for resources.

 Read more

-Regularly fertilize with a balanced, all-purpose fertilizer to support healthy growth.
-During hot weather, provide partial shade and ensure consistent watering to prevent heat stress.
+During hot weather, you can also provide partial shade and ensure consistent watering to prevent heat stress.

 Read more